 - There are wide differences across states.
 Many states have seen a decline in enrolments between 2007 and 2009.
-For instance, Uttar Pradesh, which spent close to 90 percent of its funds, witnessed one of the highest drops in enrolment rates - a drop of 12 lakh students.
-The same is true for Jharkhand, which also witnessed a drop of 10 percentage points in enrolment rates.
+For instance, Uttar Pradesh, which spent close to 90 percent of its funds, witnessed one of the highest drops in enrolment, of 12 lakh students.
+The same is true for Jharkhand, which also witnessed a drop of 10 percent in enrolment rates.
 Many states such as Rajasthan, Andhra Pradesh, Kerala and Chhattisgarh have witnessed no changes in enrolments.
-West Bengal and Bihar on the other hand, are some of the few states where enrolments have increased. - These variations also exist with respect to access to schools. - Though Bihar and Maharashtra allocated 46 percent and 35 percent of their total
+West Bengal and Bihar on the other hand, are some of the few states where enrolments have increased. - These variations also exist with respect to access to schools.

-SSA allocations to infrastructure, there still remain a large number of habitations without access to a primary or upper primary school.
-Bihar fulfilled its primary school requirements, but there are still 3,936 habitations without access to an school 3 upper primary within kilometres.
-Maharashtra, on the other hand lags behind in its primary school requirements with 1,237 habitations without access to a primary school within a 1 kilometre radius.

-Interestingly, Uttar Pradesh which has one of the lowest allocations for infrastructure (11 percent of total SSA allocations), also has a huge access problem.
-Over 7,500 habitations and over 3,400 habitations do not have access to a primary and upper primary school respectively.
+- Though Bihar and Maharashtra allocated 46 percent and 35 percent of their total SSA allocations to infrastructure, there still remain a large number of habitations without access to a primary or upper primary school.
+Bihar fulfilled its primary school requirements, but there are still 3,936 habitations without access to an upper primary school within 3 kilometres.
+Maharashtra, on the other hand lags behind in its primary school requirements with 1,237 habitations without access to a primary school within a 1 kilometre radius. - Interestingly, Uttar Pradesh which has one of the lowest allocations for infrastructure (11 percent of total SSA allocations), also has a huge access problem.
+Over 7,500 habitations and over 3,400 habitations do not have access to a primary and upper primary schools respectively.

-Uttar Pradesh allocates only 11% to infrastructure and has over 7,500 habitations without access to a primary school
+Uttar Pradesh allocated only 11% to infrastructure and has over 7,500 habitations without access to a primary school

-[■] Number of habitations without primary school within 1 km
+Number of habitations without Upper Primary within 3 km Number of habitations without primary school within 1 km